siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 So the deeper thesis of this chapter is not only that resonance helps explain recognition.
 It is that cognition itself may be understood as recognition of organization.

+This makes the cave image useful again.
+A loop may become highly skilled at recognizing shadows, relations among shadows, and better or worse ways of organizing those shadows.
+That is already significant.
+But it is not yet the same as knowing the full thing casting them.

 ## The Body as a Multi-Scale Recognizing Assembly